 I am a Full Professor of Decision and Information Sciences, Director of the Bauer College PhD Programs, and a Bauer Senior Fellow in the C. T. Bauer College of Business at University of Houston.
-I am currently a Senior Editor of Production and Operations Management, and an Associate Editor at Information Systems Research and the Journal of the Association for Information Systems.
+I am also a faculty advisory member of the HPE Data Science Institute.
+I currently serve as a Senior Editor of Production and Operations Management, and an Associate Editor at Information Systems Research and the Journal of the Association for Information Systems.

 My research interests are in the areas of Future of Work, Digital Platforms, User-generated Content, and Human-AI Interactions.
 My research has been published in premier journals such as Management Science, Information Systems Research, MIS Quarterly, Production and Operations Management, Journal of Management Information Systems, Journal of the Association for Information Systems, and Journal of Consumer Psychology.
 My work has been supported by multiple prestigious grants, from the NET Institute (2013, 2014, 2015, 2016, 2017, 2018, 2020), the Department of Education (2011, 2013, 2015), Robert Wood Johnson Foundation (2017-2019), and the National Science Foundation (2018-2020).